AyHa1810/AyHa1810/README.md

 ### Hey you
 Listen, I am not a programmer, ok?
-Btw, I don't even know what I do here lol.
+Btw, I don't even know what I do here lol. \
+~~Haha im a code thief uwu~~

 [Here](https://github.com/AyHa1810/Anything) you can do whatever you want, like asking something, sharing files, discussing, etc, 'cuz why not?!